rackerlabs/support-how-to/content/how-to/cloud-servers/block-an-ip-address-on-a-Linux-server/index.md

 ### Uncomplicated Firewall (UFW)

-The UFW tool is available on the Ubuntu operating system 8.04 LTS and later.
+The UFW tool is available on the Ubuntu&reg; operating system 8.04 LTS and later.

 1. To ensure that `UFW` is running on your server, run the following command.
-If `UFW` is not running, go to the `iptables` section below.
+If `UFW` is not running, go to the `iptables` section.

        sudo systemctl status ufw

-2. Run the following command to block the IP address.
+2. Run the following command to block the IP address:

        sudo ufw deny from xxx.xxx.xxx.xxx to any

-3. Run the following command to list and verify the new rule.
+3. Run the following command to list and verify the new rule:

        sudo ufw status